A fourth cancer battle brings friends and family together for Mercer County woman

 “We are getting as many people together today to let her know she’s not alone and that we all care,” Missy explains.

-Alli was diagnosed with cancer a few months back for the fourth time in her mouth.
+Alli was diagnosed with cancer in November 2018 for the fourth time in her mouth.

 “The day I saw her post on Facebook she had cancer for the fourth time, I got a hold of her mom,” says Morgan Welch who thought of the idea to bring Pink Heals of Sauk Valley Chapter to Alli’s house.